ShanEllis/website_Ellis/content/about.md

 <center><font color="#4B0082"><font style="font-size:6vw"><font face='Great Vibes'>Shannon E. Ellis</font></font></font></center>

-As an Assistant Teaching Professor in the [Cognitive Science](https://cogsci.ucsd.edu/) department at [UCSD](https://ucsd.edu/), my primary focus is teaching data science and programming to undergraduates in large-enrollment classes.
+As an Associate Teaching Professor in the [Cognitive Science](https://cogsci.ucsd.edu/) department at [UCSD](https://ucsd.edu/), my primary focus is teaching data science and programming to undergraduates in large-enrollment classes.
 Teaching to and learning from students is the best part of my job!
 As such, I care deeply about providing my students with a technical education in an inclusive environment.
 And, while I have a whole lot of students, I do my best to ensure that they all receive the education they want, deserve, and are paying for.

 I also love providing programming workshops to individuals/groups interested in learning more about data science and programming.
 Finally, discussing the work I've done to make data science education more inclusive in Baltimore, MD is another favorite pasttime.
 I look forward to working to make data science more inclusive in my new home city of San Diego, so I am always open to discussing ideas about how to make this possible.